 "Suppose a brother or sister is without clothes and daily food.
 If one of you says to him, 'Go, I wish you well; keep warm and well fed,' but does nothing about his physical needs, what good is it?
 In the same way, faith by itself, it if is not accompanied by action, is dead."1

-I recall an occasion when I was going through a difficult time of discouragement and shared this with a friend whose immediate response was, "Are you in the Word [meaning was I reading the Bible enough], Dick?"
+I recall an occasion when I was going through a difficult time of discouragement and shared this with a friend whose immediate response was, "Are you in the Word [meaning was I reading the Bible enough]?"

-I felt more discouraged and replied, "Joan, what do you do when you are hungry?"
+I felt more discouraged and replied, "What do you do when you are hungry?"